jivingjohn/LowFrequencyApp/README.md

-Basically, you give it some search criteria for a title (otherwise you need to know the actual title to get a Wikipedia article back) It will return titles that match using Wikipedia search api You then select one and choose a category of Frequency ranked words It'll pull out sentences that contain the word and categorise them
+Basically, you give it some search criteria for a title (otherwise you need to know the actual title to get a Wikipedia article back) It will return titles that match using Wikipedia search api It then enumerates how many of each word exist within that article And produces a list of sentences containing each word

 To install: